Genetics and personal characteristics may play a part in the development of alcohol-related disorders.

 If people are in a coma or their breathing is suppressed, they may need to have a tube inserted in their airway to keep them from choking on vomit and secretions and to help them breathe.

 Fluids are given intravenously if needed to prevent or treat dehydration Dehydration Dehydration is a deficiency of water in the body.
 Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
 People feel thirsty, and as dehydration... read more or low blood pressure Low Blood Pressure Low blood pressure is blood pressure low enough to cause symptoms such as dizziness and fainting.
 Very low blood pressure can cause damage to organs, a process called shock.
 Various drugs and... read more .

-Suspected chronic alcohol drinkers are given thiamin Thiamin Deficiency Thiamin deficiency (causing beriberi and other problems) is most common among people whose diet mainly consists of white rice or highly processed carbohydrates in developing countries and among... read more to prevent Wernicke encephalopathy Wernicke Encephalopathy Wernicke encephalopathy is a brain disorder that causes confusion, eye problems, and loss of balance and results from thiamin deficiency.
+Suspected chronic alcohol drinkers are given thiamin Thiamin Deficiency Thiamin deficiency (causing beriberi and other problems) is most common among people whose diet mainly consists of white rice or highly processed carbohydrates in countries with high rates of... read more to prevent Wernicke encephalopathy Wernicke Encephalopathy Wernicke encephalopathy is a brain disorder that causes confusion, eye problems, and loss of balance and results from thiamin deficiency.
 Wernicke encephalopathy is caused by a severe deficiency... read more .
 Often, doctors also add magnesium (which helps the body process thiamin) and multivitamins (for possible vitamin deficiencies) to the fluids.

 Did You Know...